mui/material-ui/docs/data/joy/getting-started/overview/overview.md

 ## Introduction

-Joy UI is an open-source React component library, including many foundational pre-built components that follow a lightly opinionated design direction, thoughtfully crafted to ensure a great-looking UI while giving you plenty of room to customize how they look and feel.
+Joy UI is an open-source React component library that follows a lightly opinionated design direction, for a clean and modern UI that gives you plenty of room to customize the look and feel.

 :::warning
 Joy UI is currently in active development, and breaking changes are to be expected.